 Courses HARDWARE 1 of YBET

-Let us start by examining a small microprocessor electronic assembly.
+Let us start by examining a small processor electronic schema.
 This diagrams represents a processor and an interfaced circuit.

 The microprocessor (also called CPU for Central Processing Unit) is the principal element of a computer, it execute a list of instructions, without any decision of its share.
 These instructions lists are commonly called a program.
 Each model of microprocessor reads specifics instructions to its design in the form of a basic language which one calls assembler.
 This programming language is complex to use since it is specific "machine" and coded into hexadecimal (as well as the data what still complicates the programming).
 The software which we use is written in advanced languages (C, Visual BASIC...) which transpose the programs out of comprehensible assembler by the processor.
 Except some small improvements, all the microprocessors of the computers of the X86 family include/understand the same assembly language (Pentium, Athlon...).
 The processor does not make any decision, only conditional instructions are influenced by external situations: keyboard, request for service of a peripheral...